cesarfelip3/icase/app/webroot/card/README.md

 2-6.
 1 day

-7. font type - 2 day
+7. font type - do it before close, will download font from website, google them...take time

 2013.09.18

-8. export to PDF
+8. export to PDF - urgent
+9. edit two side - urgent

+10. loading all templates for this user who saved them??? - not sure, feature request